 that various ranges of applications are needed to answer to the market demand.

-In this report application refers to a category or type of devices performing a specific task with a particular installed base described by one or more system reference docs andor application specific harmonised standards.
+In this report, applications refer to categories or types of devices performing a specific task with a particular installed base described by one or more system reference documents (including the usage scenario of these types of devices) and/or application specific harmonised standards.

 As such it is defined as a field or scope of application in terms of usage application such as non-specific applications (i.e. all usage fields) or specific applications, i.e. specific usage fields for which specific usage scenarios and usage densities were assumed in the respective spectrum compatibility studies.
 The term application should not be misunderstood as a specific field of technology.